kb-dk/doms-client/GuiArchitecture.md

  the SDO-DOC to SDO, has special logic for empty elements.
 Specifically, if the element was originally set then its value is now set to a temporary placeholder value depending on whether it was originally empty or originally non-empty.

-The dumpToString() method (using SdoDataObjectRemovalUtil) then prunes all elements which are still empty and also those elements which were originally set but whose content is now empty.
+The dumpToString() method (using utility methods in SdoDataObjectRemovalUtil) then prunes all elements which are still empty and also those elements which were originally set but whose content is now empty.
 After this pruning process, the output is dumped to XML using SDO API methods.